ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the button is continually being touched.

-The IsApplicationMenuTouchedOnIndex method is used to determine if the controller button is being touched down continually.
+The IsButtonOneTouchedOnIndex method is used to determine if the controller button is being touched down continually.

 #### IsButtonOneTouchedDownOnIndex/1